 Venture Round in 2020

-Synadia Communications Inc. is a technology company based in Los Angeles, California, focused on developing a global utility platform for connecting digital systems, services, and devices.
-Established in 2017, Synadia is the leader in the development of NATS.io, an open-source messaging system designed for cloud-native applications, microservices architectures, and Internet of Things (IoT) messaging.
-The company offers NGS, a secure and globally available communications platform built on NATS.io, along with additional services such as commercial support, consulting, non-recurring engineering, and training.
-By leveraging its innovative technology, Synadia aims to provide scalable and secure messaging solutions that facilitate modern distributed systems across various applications.
+Synadia Communications Inc. is a technology company based in Los Angeles, California, founded in 2017.
+It specializes in developing a global utility platform that connects digital systems, services, and devices.
+The company is known for its open-source messaging system, NATS.io, which supports cloud-native applications, microservices architectures, and Internet of Things (IoT) messaging.
+Synadia leads the development of NATS.io as a Cloud Native Computing Foundation (CNCF) project and offers a secure, globally available communications platform known as NGS, built on this technology.
+In addition to its core offerings, Synadia provides commercial support, consulting, non-recurring engineering (NRE) services, and training, enabling organizations to leverage its innovative solutions for modern distributed systems.

 Hi Marley